An Efficient Genus Algorithm Based on Graph Rotations: Results on Specific Graphs

 \subsection{Circulant and Complete Multipartite Graphs}

-A graph family that is of special interest is the complete $n$-partite graph $K_{{2, 2, \dots, 2}}$ ($n$ copies of 2), also known as the cocktail party graph of order $n$.
-It is conjectured to have genus $\lceil (n-1)(n-3)/3\rceil $ for all $n$, proven for all $n$ not a multiple of 3 \cite{https://doi.org/10.1002/jgt.3190020109}.
-The complete $n$-partite graph represents the problem of how many handshakes are possible in a room of $n$ people and has many applications in combinatorics.
-It is known that $K_{{2, 2, \dots, 2}}$ is isomorphic to the circulant graph $Ci_{1,2,\dots ,n-1}(2\text{}n)$.
-The genus is also known for all circulant graphs with genus 1 and 2 \cite{circulants}.
+Another graph family that is of special interest is the complete $n$-partite graph $K_{{2, 2, \dots, 2}}$ ($n$ copies of 2), also known as the cocktail party graph of order $n$.
+It is conjectured to have genus $\lceil (n-1)(n-3)/3\rceil $ for all $n$, proven for all $n$ not a multiple of 3 \cite{jungerman1978}.
+The complete $n$-partite graph represents the problem of how many handshakes are possible in a room of $n$ couples if no one shakes their own partner's hand and has many applications in combinatorics.
+It is known that $K_{2, 2, \dots, 2}$ is isomorphic to the circulant graph $Ci_{2n}(1,2,\dots,n-1)$, defined as the graph with vertices labeled $0,1,\dots,2n-1$ where each vertex $i$ is adjacent to vertices $(i+j)\bmod 2n$ and $(i-j)\bmod 2n$ for every $j \in \{1,2,\dots,n-1\}$.
+The genus is also known for all circulant graphs with genus 1 and 2 \cite{conder2015}.
 However, not all circulant graphs are complete $n$-partite graphs or of small genus.
 In the vast majority of cases, the genus of arbitrary circulant graphs is unknown.
-Using \textsc{PAGE}, we were able to determine the genus for several circulant graphs where the values were previously unknown in less than a second: \begin{theorem}[Circulants] The genus of $C14_{1,2,3,6}$ is 4.
-The genus of $C18_{1, 3, 9}$ is 4.
-The genus of $C20_{1, 3, 5}$ is 6.
-The genus of $C20_{1, 6, 9}$ is 6. \end{theorem}

-Moreover, our approach also verified the genus of certain circulant graphs that correspond to well-known structures, such as the complete $n$-partite graphs: The genera of certain complete multipartite graphs are well-established: The genus of $K_{2,2}$ is $0$.
+Using \textsc{PAGE}, we were able to determine the genus for several circulant graphs where the values were previously unknown in less than a second: \begin{theorem}[Circulants] The genus of $Ci_{14}(1,2,3,6)$ is 4.
+The genus of $Ci_{18}(1, 3, 9)$ is 4.
+The genus of $Ci_{20}(1, 3, 5)$ is 6.
+The genus of $Ci_{20}(1, 6, 9)$ is 6. \end{theorem} Moreover, our approach also verified the genus of certain circulant graphs that correspond to well-known structures, such as the complete $n$-partite graphs: the genera of certain complete multipartite graphs are well-established: the genus of $K_{2,2}$ is $0$.
 The genus of $K_{2,2,2}$ is $0$.
 The genus of $K_{2,2,2,2}$ is $1$.
 The genus of $K_{2,2,2,2,2}$ is $3$.
-These values were verified with \textsc{PAGE}, consistent with the known results in the literature (see \cite{https://doi.org/10.1002/jgt.3190020109}).
+These values were verified with \textsc{PAGE}, consistent with the known results in the literature (see \cite{jungerman1978}).